RenoFi/newrelic-sidekiq-metrics/README.md

 # newrelic-sidekiq-metrics

-Implements recording Sidekiq stats to New Relic metrics.
+Implements recording Sidekiq stats to New Relic metrics by leveraging sidekiq middlewares.

 ## Installation